 - During the day at camp each camper’s temperature will be taken before every meal.
 If a camper has a fever or exhibits any symptoms they will immediately be taken to a separate infirmary space with our health staff.
 Parents will then be contacted and that camper must be picked up immediately.

-Staff Health Screenings: Our year round and summer staff will have twice daily temperature checks.
+Staff Health Screenings: Our year round and summer staff will complete a daily health assessment.
 All staff will be consistently monitored by our health staff to help ensure their health and safety.
 Staff members who exhibit any symptoms will be placed in isolation.

 What are the policies about masks?